helenclx/helenchong-blog/src/en/posts/2024-11-19-my-ultimate-comfort-media.md

 - Excellent soundtrack
 - And more!

 I was invested in {% cite "Cassette Beasts" %} to the extent that not only I had beaten the game twice, I ended up unlocking all 123 achievements on Steam.
 Very few RPGs make me want to unlock all the achievements, so it is telling how much I love {% cite "Cassette Beasts" %} that I am willing to spend time and effort to work for all the achievements.
+I enjoy every moment of {% cite "Cassette Beasts" %}, a sentiment I can genuinely apply to only a very few games.

 {% cite "Cassette Beasts" %} has the distinct honour of being one of my favourite entertainment media because not only I like it and find it entertaining, but also I genuinely consider it a well-made masterpiece.
 The more I played and explored {% cite "Cassette Beasts" %}, the more amazed I was for how much thought was clearly put into making the game, which only got reinforced after reading trivia about the game [on its official wiki](https://wiki.cassettebeasts.com/wiki/Main_Page).